contactmobilemadmen-max/mobile-madmen/README.md

-# mobile-madmen
+# mobilemadmen.com
-Mobile Madmen - Building Google Sheets Scripts and Templates for Greater Data Centralizing Efficiency.
+Mobile Madmen - GitHub Repository for Google Sheets Scripts and Templates to Centralize Data and Improve Efficiency.